rho715/quartz/content/3. Resources/AI/OpenAI - PE_1.md

  """
  ```

-## Check whether conditions are satisfied & Check assumptions requried to do the task
+## Check whether conditions are satisfied
  ```python
  text_1 = f"""
  Making a cup of tea is easy!
 First, you need to get some \